 The most common application for sewage pumps is the installation of a bathroom in the basement.
 Because the basement is below grade, or situated below the sewage line entrance (usually about 4 feet below the house), the pump is needed to get waste and water out of the house.

-Sewage pumps are can have 2-3 times the output of a regular sump pump, but they aren't quite intended for the same purpose.
-They are designed to run less often, but have more torque and power to eject water with solids or debris, as opposed to clean water.
+Sewage pumps are can have 2-3 times the output of a regular sump pump, but they aren't intended for the same purpose.
+They are designed to run less often, but have more torque and power to eject water with solids or debris, as opposed to pumping clear water.

 For homeowners without access to public sewers, a septic field is the other option.
-In this case, a sewage pump is used to help break down and pump waste out of the house, into the septic tank.
+In this case, a sewage pump is used to help break down and pump waste out of the house, into the septic tank where it is later emptied by a septic service.

-Look for a pump constructed of cast-iron.
+Look for a pump constructed of cast-iron with a reliable switch.
 This heavy-duty material should ensure a long and reliable life for your sewage pump.
 If you've ever installed one you know it can be a dirty, smelly job, so the less often you need to do it, the better.

 Sewage pumps are great for this application because they have a larger intake to pass solids.